menu

 Living in Magnolia

-Magnolia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Magnolia doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Magnolia is English.
 Other important languages spoken here include Spanish and Russian.